chrismolli/dog-generator/README.md

 In `Figure 2` you may see samples from the obtained training dataset.
 The dataset was filtered using explicit heuristics to omit cartoon-like images as well as shots taken in a studio environment (white back-drop).

 <p align="center">
-  Figure 2: Samples from the acquired dataset.
+  Figure 2: Samples from the acquired dataset.<br>
   <img src="figures/dataset.png" width="500">
 </p>